BramBoog/shootemup/README.md

 - Press `s` to shoot.
 - Use the up and down arrow keys to move up or down.
-- Press `p` to pause the game (you will see everyting stop moving onscreen).
+- Press `p` to pause the game (you will see everything stop moving onscreen).
 Press again to unpause.
 - Press `r` to reset the game to the predefined initial state.
-- Press `q` to save the game state to a file.
+- Press `q` to save the game state to a file when the game is paused.

 ## Playing the game